 Play around with vegetables you have on hand.
 Some of my favorites to use have been sweet peppers, tomatoes, spinach, broccoli, onion, and yellow squash.
 Try throwing in whatever vegetables you have on hand.
-Leftover veggies from last’s night leftovers would also go great.
+Extra veggies from last’s night leftovers would also go great.
 Just skip sautéing them since they are already cooked.

 Despite the hate on reheating eggs, this recipe is surprisingly just as good when frozen and reheated later–making your meal prep life easier.
 I love to pop out these protein and vegetable-packed slices from the freezer throughout the week.
 Some of my other favorite meal prep friendly breakfast recipes are customizable yogurt partfaits, mason jar overnight oats, and no bake energy bites.

 If you find a favorite frittata combo, I would love to hear about it!

 - 3 cups of seasonal vegetables of your choice, diced into 1/4″ pieces (zucchini, yellow squash, peppers, broccoli, corn, tomatoes, etc)